Paper TLDR Project

 • The key lemma here is to introduce rank-nullity theorem to bound the kernel size of the matrix formed by columns of the generator matrix, which help with lowering the parameters in Hamming Weight.

-• The additional zeros introduced in new level of encoding caused larger and larger min distance, that is $\Delta_{C_i} \ge \Delta_{C_j}$ for $i \le j$.
+• The additional zeros introduced in new level of encoding caused larger and larger min distance, that is $\dist_{C_i} \ge \dist_{C_j}$ for $i \le j$.

 • The IOPP for foldable linear code gives a similar vibe of FRI.